 The A/P (Accounts Payable) team often has to check with individual users whether the products have been received or not so that they can reconcile the invoices.

 In the case of services, there might not even be a check whether the service is delivered and as per the agreement.

-Also, the lack of the centralized documentation means that if at any time in the future you have to look at the packaging slips, etc, you to have to reach out to the individual who confirmed the delivery.
+Also, the lack of centralized documentation means that if you have to look at the packaging slips, etc., you have to reach out to the individual who confirmed the delivery at any time in the future.

-Companies can reduce the overhead of receipt management by shifting the responsibility of creating the receipt to the person who is accepting the delivery.
+Companies can reduce the overhead of receipt management by shifting the responsibility of creating the receipt to the person accepting the delivery.

 The next step in the process is receiving the invoice in the system.
-In reality vendors ships invoices as soon as the ship the product.
+In reality, vendors ship invoices as soon as they ship the product.